ElazarK/content-docs/scripts/ATDDetonate.md

-Use this script to detonate a file or URL through McAfee ATD.
+Detonates a file or URL through McAfee ATD.
 ## Script Data
 ---